 We wrapped up the night by attending the Outta Control Magic Comedy Dinner Show.
 This was so much fun because you can never go wrong with a funny guy performing magic tricks, but what made it even cooler was the involvement of everyone in the audience.
 My husband got on stage to participate in a magic trick.
 6-year-old Julianna did.
 I even did!

-Because Julianna is obsessed with anything and everything art, we had to swing by The Crayola Experience to see what it was all about… and we almost never made it past the first exhibit.
+Because Julianna is obsessed with anything and everything art, we had to swing by The Crayola Experience to see what it was all about… and we almost never made it past the first exhibit where we made our own crayons.